NOVAglow646/NeurIPS24-Invariant-Learning-on-Graphs/README.md

 ### Set the hyperparameters for training

-The hyperparameter setting is inherited from the GOOD benchmark and is a bit complicated.
+The hyperparameter setting is inherited from the GOOD benchmark.
 Please see this [guideline](./hyperparameter_guideline.md) for how to set the hyperparameter search space.